macmist/Android-AccountFollowUp/README.md

     * Support negative numbers
     * Add a trigger that changes account amount when deleting a transaction
     * Can now delete a transaction
+- 04/08/2017:
+    * Transaction are now presented in descending order
+    * Removed an useless indication on transaction list
+    * Possibility to remove an account on long click

 ## Screenshots
 (will change in time)